3D Hand Pose Estimation via Regularized Graph Representation Learning

-Depth images contain rich 3D information \cite{Tang2013Real} for hand pose estimation, which has shown promising accuracy \cite{Yuan2017Depth}.
-There is a rich literature on 3D hand pose estimation with depth images as input \cite{handpointnet,Ge2016Robust,Fitzgibbon2015Accurate,Choi2016DeepHand,De2011Model,Khamis2015Learning,Xiao2015Cascaded,Malik2018DeepHPS,Oberweger2018DeepPrior}.
-Among them, some works \cite{De2011Model,Khamis2015Learning} are based on a deformable hand model with an iterative optimization training approach.
-A recent work \cite{Malik2018DeepHPS} leverages CNN to learn the shape and pose parameters for a proposed model (LBS hand model).
+Depth images contain rich 3D information for hand pose estimation \cite{Tang2013Real}, which has shown promising accuracy \cite{Yuan2017Depth}.
+There is a rich literature on 3D hand pose estimation with depth images as input \cite{handpointnet,Ge2016Robust,Fitzgibbon2015Accurate,Choi2016DeepHand,De2011Model,Khamis2015Learning,Malik2018DeepHPS}.
+Among them, some earlier works such as \cite{De2011Model,Khamis2015Learning} are based on a deformable hand model with an iterative optimization training approach.
+Due to the effectiveness of deep learning, some recent works like \cite{Malik2018DeepHPS} leverage CNN to learn the shape and pose parameters for a proposed model (LBS hand model).